mindplay-dk/unbox/README.md

 Unbox has a two-stage life-cycle.
 The first stage is the creation of a `ContainerFactory` - this class provides bootstrapping and configuration facilities.
-The second stage begins with a call to `ContainerFactory::createResolver()` which creates the actual `Container` instance, wrapped in a `Resolver` instance, which provides the facilities enabling client-code to invoke functions and constructors, etc.
+The second stage begins with a call to `ContainerFactory::createResolver()` which creates the actual `Container` instance, proxied by a `Resolver` instance, which provides the facilities enabling client-code to invoke functions and constructors, etc.

 Note that the low-level `ContainerFactory::createContainer()` method creates a plain `ContainerInterface`